UNC-Libraries-data/Python/index.md

 ## Week 2

-We'll introduce [Jupyter Notebooks and literate programming](Jupyter/Jupyter-Notebooks.html).
-Then we'll return to the [Introductory Materials](Intro/Introduction_CrashCourse.html#Pseudocode-and-Comments) to review fundamental concepts, packages, file paths, and a few important extensions.
-Finally, we'll work through an example using data on COVID-19.
+We'll return to the [Introductory Materials](Intro/Introduction_CrashCourse.html#Pseudocode-and-Comments) to review fundamental concepts, packages, file paths, and a few important extensions, then we'll work through an example using data on COVID-19.

 ## Practice Exercises (Introduction)
 **[Exercises](Intro/Exercises.html)**<br/>